All Perspectives

 Who Is Already Doing This

-The practice is not theoretical.
 A small number of destinations have built public measurement frameworks that go beyond GDP and report against them consistently.
 The standard they set is instructive.

 Wonderful Copenhagen is the most rigorous public example of social measurement in destination management.
 Through their Tourism for Good strategy, Wonderful Copenhagen publishes annual KPI status reports that track resident support for tourism growth as a hard number against a stated target.
 Their 2021 report documented 78% resident support among 2,252 surveyed Copenhagen residents against an 80% target.
 They run quarterly interviews with residents throughout the year.
 They track hotel sustainability certification rates and report against the Global Destination Sustainability Index, where they hold a top-three ranking among the world's most sustainable meeting and conference destinations.
 Their strategic logic is explicit: you cannot publicly commit to resident support and deprioritize it when budget pressure arrives.
 The public commitment creates the management discipline.